stevenc-stb/spdx-3-model/model/Hardware/Properties/organizationalEntity.md

 ## Description

 The Agent is the intellectual property holder of the product type.
-They are responsible for the define PartNumber, batchNumber or serialNumber of unit of hardware.
+They are responsible for defining the PartNumber, batchNumber or serialNumber of unit of hardware.

 ## Metadata